 Many people choose to camp when traveling to and around Cotahuasi Canyon, and there is ample space to do so.
 It is common to camp in public places, fields, and even on someone’s private property – with prior consent from the property owner and negotiation of a fee.
 A few hostels in the villages also welcome tourists with open arms.
 Most include a continental breakfast and hot water, which are often considered luxuries even to the local people.
 You will be able to check-in to a room (more than likely shared) for about S/30.
 Make sure to keep an eye on your personal belongings while in the towns and villages.
 The hiking paths are typically deserted.

 Plan a trip to Peru

 LEARN MORE about this region of Peru.
-Checkout our complete Arequipa Travel Guide online!
+Checkout our complete Arequipa Travel Guide!
 It’s free and filled with helpful, up-to-date information.